-Modelled on the successful Deadly Choices program, Deadly Kindies uses the Deadly Kindy Kit as an incentive to encourage pre-Kindy Health Checks through local Community Controlled Health Services.
-The Health Checks are free and ensure that there are no impediments, such as hearing or eyesight, that might disadvantage a child who starts Kindy.
+Modelled on the successful Deadly Choices program, Deadly Kindies uses the Deadly Kindy Kit as an incentive to encourage a comprehensive Health Check through local Community Controlled Health Services and enrolment in kindergarten.
+The Health Checks are free and will pick up on and address health issues that might negatively impact children prior to school and disadvantage them once enrolled.

-In October 2018 Deadly Kindies launched in the Townsville region in partnership with the Townsville Aboriginal and Islander Health Service (TAIHS).
+In October 2018 Deadly Kindies launched in the Townsville region in partnership with the Townsville Aboriginal and Islander Health Service (TAIHS) and expanded further to Rockhampton in partnership with Bidgerdii Community Health Service (Bidgerdii).

 Institute for Urban Indigenous Health (IUIH)